We have a gift shop with clothing items and souvenirs.

 National Museum of Military Vehicles

-Set to open May 2020, the National Museum of Military Vehicles will display the largest private collection of military vehicles in the United States.
+The National Museum of Military Vehicles displays the largest private collection of military vehicles in the United States.
 What started as the owners’ personal passion and appreciation for military history turned into a desire to share the collection with the public, educate guests on the roles various military vehicles and weaponry played in shaping our history and conveying the stories of the brave soldiers who operated them.

 12 miles / 15 mins

-A Tuesday tradition for locals and guests alike at the Rustic Pine Tavern in Dubois.
+A Tuesday tradition for locals and guests alike at the Rustic Pine Tavern in Dubois put on by the St Thomas Episcopal Church.
+All ages and all levels of dance skills are encouraged to come!
+There are three rounds, allowing new squares to be assembled each time.
 Pretty much impossible not to have fun!

 22 miles / 30 mins